Deli Style Coleslaw

 - To make this with fresh cabbage and carrot (not from a bag):

 - use a medium head of cabbage and 1/2 to 1 medium carrot, shredded julienne style.
+You should aim for 7 to 8 cups shredded cabbage.

 - In a large colander set over a bowl or sink, sprinkle the cabbage blend with 1 tsp sugar and 1/2 tsp salt.
 Let sit for 15 minutes.
 Stir, and let sit for 15 minutes more (to bring out moisture from the cabbage).